ryanlonergan/ryanlonergan.github.io/index.md

 <p class="justify">
-  <strong>Hey there</strong>, my name is Ryan Lonergan, and I am an aspiring data scientist.
-I recently graduated with my Master of Science in Information Systems from the University of Washington and found my passion for the field.
+  <strong>Hey there</strong>, my name is Ryan Lonergan, and I am a data scientist, data analyst and all around data expert.
+I graduated with my Master of Science in Information Systems from the University of Washington, focusing on data, during the beginning of the pandemic lockdown and have continued to explore the field, improving my skills and experiences as my passion for it continues to grow.

   <br><br>